wch444/Assortment-Benchmark/README.md

 All instances is stored in JSON format and can be loaded directly using utility functions in `generator/utils.py`.

+Below we describe how we generate and select these hard instances.

 ---

 ### 1. Instance Generation